 Within the Computational Social Science (CSS) REU program, ten students select from a wide variety of computational social science projects at the University of Notre Dame and work collaboratively with expert mentors.
 Computational social science as an approach to analyzing the social world is growing rapidly.
 An increasing number of social interactions are taking place in the virtual world via social media, mobile phones, and other electronic means.
 The digital traces of such interactions and the greater availability and detail of CSS data sets (e.g. surveys, census data, historical records) yield an exponential growth in data available for analysis.
 New cyberinfrastructure tools and methodologies for data analytics are needed to capitalize on this resource and enhance American economic competitiveness.
 This REU training program develops multidisciplinary social scientists with the appropriate expertise to answer the computational social science data growth challenges and opportunities.

-Projects Apply Note: NSF Funding Has Ended - Applications for Summer 2022 Are Not Being Accepted
+Note: NSF Funding for the CSS REU Has Ended - Applications for Summer 2024 CSS REU Program Are Not Being Accepted

 An Analysis of Intellectual Property Diffusion in Global Markets